neelsmith/greek101/printable/syllabus.md

 If at some point in the semester you are unable to complete the required preparation for a single class, please come anyway: staying away only compounds the difficulty of catching up.
 If you let me know that you're not prepared, I will not call on you in class.

 If you are experiencing symptoms of a communicable disease, please let me know and do *not* come to class.
 If you are are unable to attend class for whatever reason, for a shorter or longer period of time, please get in touch with me so we can work out a plan to get you caught up.

-## Masking and testing

-It is impossible to foresee how the ongoing global pandemic will develop this semester, and we continue to teach and learn in ways we did not anticipate.
-We will monitor the spread of the virus and re-evaluate our masking practices periodically throughout the semester.

-Because even a "mild" case can have serious consequences for at-risk populations,  as the semester begins, medical-grade or better masks are required in class and in drop-in hours until further notice.

-Masking is equally uncomfortable for us all, but feeling unsafe creates a poor learning environment so please do your part.
-Please continue to proactively monitor, test, and isolate at the onset of COVID-19 symptoms and close contact with any individuals with known infections.
-We will continue to closely monitor viral surges and current College recommendations in regards to COVID-19 and any other infectious diseases (e.g., monkeypox) that might emerge as we move through the semester.

 ## Diversity and Inclusivity